 - Not for academic credit.
 (Except for GL/ILST 4300 6.00, SB/IBUS 4100 3.00 and SB/IMBA 5300 9.00)

 - 3 month placements between May and August.

 - The language required is English, unless otherwise stated.

 - Global Internships are only offered with our designated partner organisations.

-- Full-time undergraduate and first year graduate students registered in a degree program at the University
+- Senior full-time undergraduate and first year graduate students registered in a degree program at the University

 - Students with a minimum cumulative GPA of 6.0 (B)

 - Students must be returning to York University for at least one semester after their internship i.e. students who are graduating in the summer will only be eligible if they are returning to York for at least one semester in the fall.